jadecobra/python_tdd_exercises/source/classes/family_ties.rst

 ----

-* I add a call to :ref:`assertIsSubclass<another way to test if something is a subclass of a class>`
+* I add a call to :ref:`assertIsSubclass<another way to test if something is a subclass>`

   .. code-block:: python
     :lineno-start: 7